 As a U.S. citizen or Green Card holder working in Germany, taking care of your U.S. expat taxes can feel like a complicated task.
 Knowing which tax rules affect you and understanding your options is a lot to stay on top of.

 With H&R Block, you can rest easy knowing you’ve found the right expertise for U.S. expat taxes in Germany.
 Whether you need expat tax guidance on filing from abroad or information on FATCA and FBAR rules, we’re here to help.

-What U.S. citizens living or working in Germany should know
+What U.S. citizens working in Germany should know about U.S. taxes